 Where presidential politics is concerned, 2016 isn’t my first rodeo, but there’s something about this campaign that’s different from any that has gone before.
-With Richard Nixon and George W. Bush, my loathing pretty much stopped with the candidate, but this year, with Donald J. Trump, my loathing encompasses his supporters, too.
+With Richard Nixon and George W. Bush, my loathing stopped with the candidate, but this year — with Donald J. Trump — my loathing encompasses his supporters, too.

-Normal sounds nice, but if normal means forgetting things your friends, family and neighbors are supporting, then I don’t know how we can get back to normal, and I’m not even sure that normal is something I’d want.
+Normal sounds nice, but if normal means forgetting what your friends, family and neighbors are supporting, then I don’t know how we can get back to normal, and I’m not sure normal is something I’d even want.

-I’ve already culled several of my Facebook friends, and even some family members because of the things they’re supporting this political season; I’m thinking it may be time to take another pass through my list.
+I’ve already culled several of my Facebook friends and even some family members because of the things they’re supporting this political season.
+I’m thinking it might be time to take another pass through the list.

 You’re probably thinking, “Well unfriending someone sounds pretty harsh!”
 Yeah, but then mass deportation and nuclear war sound pretty harsh, too!

-Well, I don’t have as much hair as I used to, and that’s not the only reason I think grinning and bearing it might not be possible this year.
-Here’s why:
+Well, I don’t have as much hair as I used to, but that’s not the only reason I think grinning and bearing it might not be possible this year.

-I ask myself, why would I want to stay friends with a guy who thinks my Hispanic relatives should be herded on the other side of a wall?
+I ask myself why would I want to stay friends with a guy who thinks my Latino relatives should be herded on the other side of a wall?

-How can I laugh and share memories with someone who voted for a man they thought might put a few extra dollars in their pocket, but ignored his threat to use nuclear weapons against our enemies, and who hinted broadly that 2nd Amendment supporters could “maybe do something about” his opponent, Hillary Clinton?
+How can I laugh and share memories with people who voted for a man they thought might put a few extra dollars in their pocket, but ignored his threat to use nuclear weapons against our enemies and hinted broadly that 2nd Amendment supporters could “maybe do something about” his opponent, Hillary Clinton?

-Dealing with these delusional “patriots” is a real conundrum for me, and should be for almost everyone in America who knows a Trump supporter, and really, who doesn’t know at least one?
+Dealing with these delusional “patriots” is a real conundrum for me, and should be for almost everyone in America who knows a Trump supporter.

 And it’s not just Facebook.
-Friend, family, virtual or real, what difference does it really make?
+Friend or family, virtual friend or real friend, what difference does it make?